No Surrender (2023)

 The 2023 No Surrender was a professional wrestling event produced by Impact Wrestling.
 It took place on February 24, 2023, at Sam's Town Live in Sunrise Manor, Nevada, and aired on Impact Plus and YouTube.
-It was the fifteenth event under the No Surrender chronology.
+It was the 15th event under the No Surrender chronology.
+The event also featured wrestlers from partner promotion New Japan Pro-Wrestling (NJPW).

 Ten matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Rich Swann to retain the Impact World Championship.
 In other prominent matches, Mickie James defeated Masha Slamovich to retain the Impact Knockouts World Championship, Steve Maclin defeated Brian Myers, Heath, and PCO in a four-way match to become the number one contender to the Impact World Championship, and Joe Hendry defeated Moose in a Dot Combat match to retain the Impact Digital Media Championship.

 Production

 Background

 No Surrender is an annual professional wrestling event produced by Impact Wrestling.
 It was originally produced by Impact Wrestling (then known as Total Nonstop Action Wrestling), as a pay-per-view (PPV) event.
 The first one was held in July 2005, but when the PPV names were shuffled for 2006, it was moved to September.
 In December 2012, TNA announced that the event was canceled.
 The last event took place in the TNA Impact!
 Zone in September 2012.
 It was resumed as a special episode of Impact Wrestling between 2013 and 2015 and was then revived as an Impact Plus event in 2019.

 On October 25, 2022, Impact Wrestling announced that No Surrender would take place on Friday, February 24, 2023, at the Sam's Town Live in Las Vegas, Nevada.